giulong/spectrum/docs/README.md

 ```

 Appium server is a specialized kind of a Selenium Grid, so its configuration extends the one of the Grid environment above.

+When running the Appium server in local, you can either start it manually or let Spectrum do it for you.
+It's enough to have Appium installed: if the Appium server is already running, Spectrum will just send execution commands to it.
+Otherwise, it will start the server process when the tests execution start, and will shut it down once the execution is done.
 That said, all the parameters available for a Grid environment can be used in Appium environment.
 Here's the list of Appium specific parameters:

 | Param             | Type    | Default | Mandatory | Description                                                                                                        |